TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 4 - Configuration Management/1.4.2-review-flow/_index.md

 #### Step 4

 The last step is about cost and capacity, as there is nothing wrong already.
 You want to maximize the usage of your resources while minimizing your cost.
-It’s a balancing act!
+It's a balancing act!

 -----